weberdc/find_hccs/README.md

 `extract_in_conv_to_lcn.py` is used to link accounts when they join the same _conversation_, by which we mean that they both _reply_ into the same reply tree (rooted at the same original tweet).
 This script can output either a CSV of the reply interactions (and will need `find_behaviour.py` to infer the links) or an LCN of the inferred links, directly. `extract_in_conv.py` is deprecated, replaced by this script.

+**NB** At some point, I intend to experiment shifting from CSV to JSON, so that the column names will be associated with each value in each record.
+This will increase the intermediate file size (but these could be compressed), but even if they're twice the size, they'll still be much smaller than the original tweets.
+Ultimately, using a database would be best.

 ### 2. `find_behaviour.py` and `find_behaviour_via_windows.py`